 The test is designed to give you a result within 15 minutes, after the swab sample has been placed in the sample well of the immunoassay device.
 There is no need to send your sample to our laboratory for confirmatory testing.

 If you prefer to have a ‘back to lab’ COVID-19 PCR test, click here.

 Yes, we only choose lateral flow devices that are CE marked.
 According to Directive 98/79/EC on in-vitro-diagnostic devices (Annex III), our COVID-19 lateral flow immunoassay device conforms with the Essential Requirements Annex I of the directive (98/79/EC of the European Parliament and of the Council of 27 October 1998) on in-vitro diagnostic medical devices.

 Our lateral flow devices are suitable for their intended application which is for professional use.

 Is the lateral flow device approved by the MHRA?

 How accurate is the non-invasive antigen lateral flow test?

 We only choose the highest quality non-invasive lateral flow screening devices that exhibit a diagnostic sensitivity for COVID-19 specific antigens of over 96%, and a diagnostic specificity of over 97%.

 Is it possible to get a false negative result?

-It has been reported that there is up to a 30% risk that any COVID-19 test that relies on a nasal sample collection can result in a false negative result.
+It has been reported that there is up to a 30% risk that any lateral flow antigen COVID-19 test can result in a false negative result.
 Reasons can include: